 He joins us to share his highly anticipated novel The Covenant of Water, which follows a Christian family living on South India’s Malabar Coast that suffers a peculiar affliction: in every generation, at least one person dies by drowning.
 A hymn to progress in medicine and human understanding, The Covenant of Water reflects on a lost India and the passage of time.
 A decade in the making, this is Verghese’s first book since Cutting for Stone.
 Verghese’s op-eds on the patient-doctor relationship have appeared in The New Yorker, The Atlantic, The New York Times, The Wall Street Journal, Forbes, and Texas Monthly.
 He was born in Ethiopia and serves as Professor and Senior Associate Chair for the Theory and Practice of Medicine at Stanford University.

 RICARDO NUILA is an associate professor of medicine, medical ethics, and health policy at Baylor College of Medicine, where he directs the Humanities Expression and Arts Lab program.
-His book The People’s Hospital is forthcoming in March 2023, and his fiction has appeared in Guernica, New England Review, McSweeney’s, and other literary magazines.
+His book The People’s Hospital was published to great acclaim in March 2023, and his fiction has appeared in Guernica, New England Review, McSweeney’s, and other literary magazines.
 He currently serves on the Inprint Advisory Board.